 For those who rent, three of the key coverages listed here - Identity Theft, Special Personal Property Coverage, and Water Backup and Sump Overflow - are available to add individually to a renter’s policy.

 Protector Grand adds increased limits and peril coverage to both your home and contents.
-At $25, it’s great protection for minimal cost!
+It’s great protection for minimal cost!

 - Additional $5,000 of coverage for your jewelry for a total of $10,000.